-Increased Production and Firmer Community Friendship in the WWI era
+Increased Production and Firmer Community Friendship

 The second annual exhibition of the Cottage Gardener’s Society of Ward Seven was held yesterday at the Tillicum School.
 Mr. F.A.
 Pauline, M.P.P. opened the exhibition with a short address, in which he emphasized the value of increased production and the desirability of promoting firmer community friendship.The Daily Colonist, September 7 1919